dBankCore/steem-ruby/CONTRIBUTING.md

 # Contributing

-Everyone is welcome to contribute code to Steemit, Inc. projects.
+Everyone is welcome to contribute code to dPay DAO projects.
 We have a Code of Conduct;
 we ask that you please follow it in all your interactions with our team and your fellow contributors.